David O'Leary: Leeds United

-The Leeds United board offered several candidates the manager's position following George Graham's departure, but these deals fell through.
-During this time, O'Leary successfully acted as caretaker manager and was subsequently promoted to manager.
+On 29 September 1998, in Graham's last match as manager, O'Leary was sent off for arguing with match officials in a UEFA Cup first-round game away to C.S.
+Marítimo, which Leeds won on penalties.
+Graham left for Tottenham Hotspur, and on O'Leary's debut as caretaker on 3 October, Leeds lost 1–0 at home to Leicester City, managed by Martin O'Neill who was linked with the Leeds job.
+After a goalless draw with Chelsea at Elland Road on 25 October, chairman Peter Ridsdale gave the job permanently to O'Leary on a 21/2-year deal for a salary of £600,000, then one of the highest salaries for managers in England.

-At the end of the 1998–1999 season, Leeds finished fourth in the Premier League and qualified for the UEFA Cup.
-Their 1999-2000 UEFA Cup campaign ended in the Cup semifinal with defeat to the Turkish side Galatasaray, following the murders of two Leeds fans during violence the night before.
+At the end of the 1998–99 season, Leeds finished fourth in the Premier League and qualified for the UEFA Cup.
+Their 1999-2000 UEFA Cup campaign ended in the semifinal with defeat to the Turkish side Galatasaray, following the murders of two Leeds fans during violence the night before.

 On the domestic front, Leeds finished third in the Premier League and qualified for the Champions League.
 It was their first campaign at this level since the 1992–93 season.
-During this time, O'Leary endorsed a Game Boy Color computer game entitled O'Leary Manager 2000, which was released by Ubi Soft in 2000.
+In August 2000, O'Leary signed a six-year contract, for which he would earn £10 million.

 Leeds reached the semifinals of the Champions League in 2000-01, where they lost to eventual runners-up Valencia.
 Their Premier League form also dipped slightly and O'Leary's men had to settle for a UEFA Cup place, finishing fourth in the last season before the Champions League qualification spots for the English Premiership expanded from the top three to the top four.
-Although there was little indication of this at the time, this was a serious failure for the club because Peter Ridsdale had borrowed £60 million against future gate receipts, budgeting for prolonged Champions League involvement.
+Although there was little indication of this at the time, this was a serious failure for the club because Ridsdale had borrowed £60 million against future gate receipts, budgeting for prolonged Champions League involvement.

 The 2001–02 season began well for Leeds.
 They frequently topped the table during the first half of the season and were Premier League leaders on 1 January 2002, but a loss of form in the second half of the season had them slump into fifth place, again just outside the Champions League qualification spots, meaning that they would again have to settle for a UEFA Cup place.